 Also known as: Radio Frequency Identification Device Specialist

 A radio frequency specialist is a demanding and challenging position that is part of the communications technology career path in the military.
 This is an enlisted service position that involves working with telecommunications equipment in order to gather and communicate information.
 Relaying information among air and ground troops is an important aspect of military security, and specialists are needed in order to collect, organize, and interpret intelligence regarding the welfare of aircraft and weapons.
 Radio frequency specialists are dispatched all over the world at various secure locations during both peacetime and war.

 Holding a position in the military can be very rewarding and teaches valuable skills such as discipline, leadership, and teamwork.

 Would you make a good radio frequency specialist?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

-A frequency specialist is usually specialized in radar operations.
+A radio frequency specialist is usually specialized in radar operations.
 They work with radios, telephones, antennas, satellites, security, and network devices.
 Similar specialists will work with sonar, which deals with sound waves, instead of radar.

-Frequency specialists are essential for collecting information on aircraft, such as speed, location, and direction.
+Radio frequency specialists are essential for collecting information on aircraft, such as speed, location, and direction.
 This information is collected for both friendly and enemy targets, and it is very important to manage it accurately in case there is an impending attack incoming and the base has to enter defensive positions.
 This information is gathered using communications equipment, which allows the user to detect and track incoming objects.
 Forces on the ground and on the air are then alerted of the conditions as well as of emergency circumstances.

-This can be a stressful environment, as oftentimes a specialist is responsible for monitoring high priority aircraft and missiles and must gather delicate intelligence.
+This can be a stressful environment, as oftentimes a radio frequency specialist is responsible for monitoring high priority aircraft and missiles and must gather delicate intelligence.
 Personnel must abide by military rules during all times, and working hours can be less than desirable and unpredictable.